 Clinical Trials?

-- Metformin and Aging Study in PreDiabetes Adults (Completed in July 31 2018?)
-Find Results!
+- Metformin and Aging Study in PreDiabetes Adults — 25 patient Phase 3 study with completion date of July 31, 2021.

 - Berberine vs MetFormin